Investigators

 Gerard O'Connor

-Dr Gerard O’Connor is a Senior Lecturer and the Head of the School of Physics at National University Ireland Galway.
-His research is primarily focused on short pulse laser material interactions-centered on understanding laser electron lattice interactions for different materials and laser parameters.
+Gerard O’Connor (University of Galway) is a lecturer and the Head of the School of Physics.
+His research is primarily focused on short pulse laser material interactions-centered on understanding laser electron lattice interactions for different materials and laser parameters, in the application of laser matter interactions for future laser enabled printed electronics and printed biomaterials.

 Gerard Wall

-Gerard Wall is a Personal Professor in Microbiology.
+Gerard Wall (University of Galway) is a lecturer in Microbiology.
 His research expertise lies in using recombinant proteins in antibody engineering, biomaterials functionalisation and drug delivery.

 John Laffey

-John Laffey is Professor of Anaesthesia at the School of Medicine of the National University of Ireland, Galway and a Consultant in Anaesthesia and Intensive Care Medicine at Galway University Hospitals.
+John Laffey (University of Galway) is lecturer of Anaesthesia at the School of Medicine and a Consultant in Anaesthesia and Intensive Care Medicine at Galway University Hospital.
 His basic and translational research is focused on critical illnesses, particularly finding therapies for sepsis and acute respiratory distress syndrome.

 John Newell